 If you are the kind of person that still goes into the office when you have a case of the sniffles, be warned: following this pandemic, people will be extra wary of office sickness.
 Don’t be surprised if you get dirty looks from your coworkers if you’re sneezing – even if you’re sneezing due to non-contagious allergies.

 Keep this in mind and try to be extra cognizant and considerate of making those you work with uncomfortable.
-If you’re feeling at all under the weather, take a sick day or work from home instead.
+According to this Austin property management company if you’re feeling at all under the weather, take a sick day or work from home instead.

 It’s likely that those workplaces that do begin to bring workers back into the office will require some kind of face covering, at the very least when people are in close proximity and unable to maintain social distance.